SFTtech/openage-blog/content/blog/T0008-engine_planning_2022.md

 It's time for another status report.
 Our [blogpost from last year]({filename}/blog/T0007-new_gamestate.md) and the subsequent [talk at rC3](https://www.youtube.com/watch?v=2YG1sK4_SsU) dealt with the general handling of game data with nyan and our modding API.
-This year, we focussed on implementing the parts of the engine that actually do something with the data... and also everything else necessary to make it usable.
+This year, we focused on implementing the parts of the engine that actually do something with the data... and also everything else necessary to make it usable.
 And how hard could that be, right?